5HT2B/heartbeat-windows/README.md

 # heartbeat-windows

 This is the Windows client for [Heartbeat](https://github.com/lmaotrigine/heartbeat).
-It ships with three binaries:
+It ships with two binaries.

 - `heartbeat-task`: Pings the central server if an input device has been used in the last two minutes, and the workstation is unlocked.
 Requires the `task_runner` feature which installs some dependencies to make web requests, read configuration, and write logs.
-- `heartbeat-config`: A helper binary to (over)write the configuration used by the task runner.
-You can use this script to set the `Authorization` token and base URL for your server.
-Requires the `config` feature which installs dependencies to figure out the location for the config file on your system.
-- `heartbeat-register`: This script generates an XML file that can be imported into Task Scheduler.
-The `heartbeat-task` binary must be compiled/installed ***prior*** to running this script.
+This binary is linked with `/SUBSYSTEM:WINDOWS`, so that a console doesn't pop up each time it runs.
+- `heartbeat-client`: This is the CLI app you will need to use to configure the client and register the task using Task Scheduler.
+The `heartbeat-task` binary must be compiled/installed ***prior*** to running this script, and both the executables must be placed in the same directory to work properly.
+I place these constraints on you because Windows places other constraints on me, which I've tried really hard to work around.

 ## Prerequisites